-Indications for a CBCT Scan of the neck area
+CBCT imaging indications for the neck area

-- · Determining the bony anatomy of the upper neck on levels C0-C4 (not indicated for imaging - Fractures of the upper neck - Avulsion injuries of the upper neck - Differential diagnostics of arthrosis/rheumatoid arthritis of the upper neck - Subluxation and abnormal rotation positions of the upper neck - Internal structure of bone
+- Determining the bony anatomy of the upper neck on levels C0-C4 (not indicated for imaging ligaments) - Fractures of the upper neck - Avulsion injuries of the upper neck - Differential diagnostics of - arthrosis/rheumatoid arthritis of the upper neck - Subluxation and abnormal rotation positions of the upper neck

 Picture 3a.
-The dens has the C1 vertebra.
+The dens has moved to the left in relation to the C1 vertebra.
 Osteophytes in the atlanto-axial joint.

 Picture 3b.
-A large anterior osteophyte in the atlanto-axial
+A large anterior osteophyte in the atlanto-axial ioint.